fgeorgatos/HPCBIOS/HPCBIOS_2013-01.rst

 ==================================================================

 .. note::
-  As the number of Life Science applications increases, it becomes more and more pronounced the need to stabilize on a substrate of common dependencies; this permis to mix together software depending on multiple (dynamic) libraries, with predictable results and no conflicts.
+  As the number of Life Science applications increases, it becomes more and more pronounced the need to stabilize on a substrate of common dependencies; this permis to mix together software which depends on multiple (dynamic) libraries, with **predictable results and no conflicts**.
-  This need is particularly important when an HPC platform delivers Bioinformatics packages via modules, which need to be combined in a pipeline or simply loaded as one unit, for reproducibility purposes.
+  This need is particularly important when an HPC platform delivers Life Science and Bioinformatics packages via `modules`, which need to be combined in a pipeline or simply loaded as one unit, for reproducibility purposes.

   * BC Policy: HPCBIOS_2013-01